macder/medusa-fulfillment-shippo/README.md

 *   user-parcel-templates
 *   orders/:id/packingslip

-The client can be accessed directly if you need it
+The client is exposed on the `useClient` property

 ```javascript
 const client = shippoFulfillmentService.useClient